 The RI State Police CEU consists of 14 full and part-time employees (MCSAP eligible).
-The full-time members consist 1 Sergeant, 2 Corporals, 4 Troopers (FTE's), and 1 Civilian (7 sworn personnel and 1 civilian).
-1 Corporal and 1 Trooper (FTE), who are MCSAP qualify, are assigned to conduct size and weightenforcement on a full-time basis and are not funded through the MCSAP grant.
-These individuals were not used in the salary calculations, and they are not reflected in the table or the below narrative going forward.
+The full-time members consist of 1 Acting Lieutenant, 1 Acting Sergeant, 1 Acting Corporal, 4 Troopers (FTE's), and 1 Civilian (7 sworn personnel and 1 civilian).
+The part-time employees consist of 7 troopers that assist with MCSAP activities on their days off

-The Sergeant, 2 Corporals and 4 Troopers work approximately 2,574 hours per year (each).
+The Acting Lieutenant, Acting Sergeant, Acting Corporal and 4 Troopers work approximately 2,574 hours per year (each).
 Their standard work week is 49.5 hours, and their salary is calculated as 42 hours at straight time and 7.5 hours at a time and a half rate (yearly calculation equals 2,184 hours at straight time and 390 hours calculated a time and a half rate).
 Based on the ruling by FMCSA 2,340 hours of these members standard salary will be counted as overtime hours and calculated against the overtime cap of 15 %.